 The main advantage of this approach is that, unlike traditional open surgery, only a 1 cm incision is made in the flank.
-The stones can be visualised directly and removed.
+The stones can be visualized directly and removed.
 Unlike ESWL or ureteroscopy, the stones are removed in the same sitting and the kidney is cleared of calculi.
 The stay in the hospital is only for 3-4 days.

-This surgery would be recommended as a treatment of choice, if the patient has kidney stones larger than 2 cm, upper ureteric stones bigger than 1 cm, or at times for stones found in the lower pole of the kidney that cannot be effectively treated with either ureteroscopy or ESWL.
-This procedure is also performed following failure of other modalities of treatment such as medical therapy, ESWL, etc., for renal and upper ureteric stones.
+This surgery would be recommended as a treatment of choice if the patient has kidney stones larger than 2 cm, upper ureteric stones bigger than 1 cm, or at times for stones found in the lower pole of the kidney that cannot be effectively treated with either ureteroscopy or ESWL.
+This procedure is also performed following the failure of other modalities of treatment such as medical therapy, ESWL, etc., for renal and upper ureteric stones.

 The success rate of clearance of stones with this procedure ranges between 90 to 95%.
-This actually depends upon the size, number and location of these stones.
+This actually depends upon the size, number, and location of these stones.
 Sometimes, complete clearance may require a second procedure after a few days.

 For the post-operative course, the patient will generally need to stay in the hospital for 2 to 3 days after the procedure.
 He or she will also undergo additional x-rays or ultrasound studies, to determine if there are any residual stone fragments present.
 A large amount of residue will require the urologist to look again with a nephroscope to remove it.
 The other alternative is to treat the remaining fragments with ESWL.
 From the site of the puncture, the patient will have a drainage tube and a urethral catheter, for a day or two.
 Following the removal of the flank drainage tube, urine may leak for a day.
-Post-operatively, the urologist will also encourage a high fluid intake to keep the daily volume of urine produced to more than 2 litres a day.
+Post-operatively, the urologist will also encourage a high fluid intake to keep the daily volume of urine produced to more than 2 liters a day.

 By and large, this procedure is safe.
-Some risks that can be associated with all surgical procedures are the possibilities of bleeding (1%) and infection, sometimes requiring blood transfusion.
+Some risks that can be associated with all surgical procedures are the possibilities of bleeding (1%) and infection, sometimes requiring a blood transfusion.

 Some patients have prolonged leakage of urine from the flank site, requiring ureteric stenting.
 Fever, if present, will require a change in antibiotic.